 "While on a plane trip recently, I read your latest book, "The Ugly Popcorn Tree."
 What a fantastic story!
 I could really relate to it, as I am adopted (when I was six weeks old), and never realized until my Dad passed away and retrieved papers from his safe deposit box at the bank, that I was actually in an orphanage before I was adopted.
 Apparently my “birth” Mother gave me up to the orphanage for whatever reason – maybe she was an unwed Mother, or just couldn’t take care of me.
 I was very fortunate that I was adopted by such a wonderful, caring couple – they treated me like a princess.
 I never did try to find out who my birth Mother was, as sometimes those stories don’t turn out too well.
 I have seen some documentaries on TV about people trying to find their birth parents, only to be rejected twice.
 Thank you for writing this book - you're a very gifted storyteller."
 (Elaine from Florida)

-While traveling back home from a recent trip, we drove through New Madrid, Missouri, a place we probably would just have driven through had we not read about it in “Touched by Tennessee.”
+While traveling back home from a recent trip, we drove through New Madrid, Missouri, a place we probably would have just driven through had we not read about it in “Touched by Tennessee.”
 Instead, we took the time to look around and appreciate the historical significance of the area.
 We never would have known about it if we hadn’t read your book.

 (Don and Mickey from Texas)